Chemical formula: C₁₉H₂₈NO₃+ Molecular mass: 318.431 g/mol PubChem compound: 9933193

 Glycopyrronium bromide is a high affinity muscarinic receptor antagonist.
 A greater than 4-fold selectivity for the human M3 receptors over the human M2 receptor has been demonstrated using radioligand binding studies.
 It has a rapid onset of action as evidenced by observed receptor association/dissociation kinetic parameters and the onset of action after inhalation in clinical studies.

-Following oral inhalation, glycopyrronium was rapidly absorbed and reached peak plasma levels at 5 minutes post dose.
+Following oral inhalation using the inhaler, glycopyrronium was rapidly absorbed and reached peak plasma levels at 5 minutes post dose.

 In patients with COPD, pharmacokinetic steady-state of glycopyrronium was reached within one week of the start of treatment.
 The steady-state mean peak and trough plasma concentrations of glycopyrronium for a 44 micrograms once-daily dosing regimen were 166 picograms/ml and 8 picograms/ml, respectively.
 Steady-state exposure to glycopyrronium (AUC over the 24-hour dosing interval) was about 1.4- to 1.7-fold higher than after the first dose.